 Dynamic Variation:

-Part of what makes the Outer Banks special is the large number of non-profits and the fine work these organizations do to protect and preserve the area.
-Did you know that the Outer Banks has 100+ non-profit organizations serving our community of just 37,000 year-round residents?
-It’s a testament to the generosity of the locals and an expression of how much we all care for this special place.
-If you love the OBX too, love it like a local and get involved with an Outer Banks non-profit.
-It’s a great way to learn more about the culture, history and natural environment, and meet some cool people along the way.
-Whether your interests are sea turtles and shelter animals, or shorelines and surfing, you’re sure to find like-minded people dedicating their time and energy to the cause.
-You can also get closer to the beating heart of the OBX by working with locals who are lending a hand to others in need.
+Part of what makes the Outer Banks special is the large number of non-profits (over 100!) and the fine work these organizations do to protect and preserve our community of just 37,000 year-round residents.
+It’s a testament to the generosity of the locals and an expression of how much we care for this special place.
+If you love the Outer Banks, love it like a local and get involved with a non-profit and turn a great vacation into a life-changing experience.
+It’s a great way to learn more about the culture, history and natural environment and get closer to the beating heart of this community by working with locals who are lending a hand to others in need.

 Volunteer Opportunities